Kitchen & Healthy Home

 The humble kitchen sponge is used daily, yet the common yellow-and-green scrubber is a block of plastic.
 It sheds tiny fibers during use and lingers in landfills when tossed.
 The good news: effective, plant-based alternatives make it easy to scrub clean without the plastic footprint.

 This guide compares the best eco-friendly sponge options, how they’re made, how they perform, and what happens at end-of-life so you can choose a plastic-free scrub that actually works.
-For a full healthy-home system, visit our Ultimate Guide to Eco-Friendly & Non-Toxic Cleaning.
+For a full healthy-home system, visit our Ultimate Guide to Eco-Friendly & Non-Toxic Cleaning or check out all of our eco-friendly cleaning products here.

 The Problem with Plastic Sponges